View as Map

 La Indita

 If you’re the adventurous type who loves to try different taco variations, La Indita is the place to be.
-They’re serving up unique dishes like a combo of Chile Relleno, Chicken Enchilada, and Chicken Taco, not to mention their Tarascan Tacos and an Indian Taco Special.
-It’s like traditional Mexican meets creative cuisine – a true feast for any taco lover.
+They’re serving up unique dishes like a combo of a Chile Relleno, Chicken Enchilada, and Chicken Taco, not to mention their Tarascan Tacos and Indian Taco Special.
+Traditional Mexican meets creative cuisine – a true feast for any taco lover.

 a plate of food